iampawan/VXDocX/docs/flex.md

 A VelocityX HStack widget which is used to display it's children in Horizontal array.HStack widget dose not scroll automatically, If HStack has more children then available room then it is considered as an error.

 If you have N number of widget as children for HStack and you want to scroll them.
-Then consider using `scrollHorizontal()` extention.
+Then consider using `scrollHorizontal()` extension.

 :::note
-`scrollHorizontal()` is an extention which makes children scroll Horizontal.
+`scrollHorizontal()` is an extension which makes children scroll Horizontal.
 :::

 For a Vertical variant, see [VStack](#vstack-class).